 “I can say that gabapentin gave me extreme brain fog and confusion.
-I became unable to cook because I would wander off with food cooking and burn the pan so badly I would have to rush it outside until the smoke cleared.
-I began to fear I would burn my house down!”
+As a result, I couldn’t cook because I would wander off with food cooking and burn the pan so badly I would have to rush it outside until the smoke cleared.
+Really, I began to fear I would burn my house down!”

 “I am no longer the vibrant, independent, smart, confident person I used to be.
 Gabapentin has caused confusion, foggy thoughts, dizziness, depression, lethargy, slurred words and difficulty concentrating.”

 Other Rx Meds & Brain Fog or Memory Loss:

 There are so many medications that can cause confusion or memory loss that it would be hard to list them all.
 A systematic review in the journal Drugs & Aging (Aug.
 2012) describes medications that affect the GABA neurotransmitter system.
 They are called GABA agonists, gabapentinoids or GABAergics.
 You can learn much more about them at this link.